Burch, Chapter 3 A Boundless Text

 The anthologies were marked by another feature which is also of interest to us here: with increasing frequency, the poems were prefaced by explanatory headenotes (kotobagaki), which generally amounted to a few lines about the situation in which the poem was composed....From our viewpoint, however, it primarily embodied the fact that poetry was an activity within a context, either private or public.
 This awareness is in sharp contrast with traditional Western attitudes which tend to close off the text, not only form other texts but, above all, from the social 'text' in which it is nonetheless inevitably inscribed.
 This presence of the context is a permanent feature of Japanese difference, in both Heian literature and modern film practice. (pp. 48-49)

-We might add modern literature to Burch's list as well for many modern authors, as their predecessors did as well, echo or refer to other well known literary texts in their own narrative.
+We might add modern literature to Burch's list as well, for many modern authors, as their predecessors did also, might echo or refer to other well known literary texts in their own narratives.
 So we as the reader encounter the simultaneous presence in both a contemporary narrative and a narrative rooted in another time and place but which is present, again, in the text we are reading.
 Consider something like renga or linked verse from the Edo period where multiple authors composed and declaimed poetry together, word jamming or improvising like jazz musicians would do later, and then some of the participants edit, revise, reorder and integrate these diverse poetic expressions and create something new.
 Burch finds in this practice a "profound equivalence of reading and writing [that] speaks directly to modern artistic practice and theory.
 Eisentstein's materialist conception of film-making, as described in the following statement, can be seen as related to this attitude: "It draws the spectator into a creative act in which is own personality is not dominated by that of the author, but fully develops in harmony with the author's conception, just as the personality of a great actor fuses with that of a great playwright in the process of creating a classical image on the stage."
 (52)

 NOTE: While Burch makes some very interesting points that are useful for our view of literary textx in this course, his views are not uncontested.
 Aaron Gerow, in his book Visions of Japanese Modernity: Articulations of Cinema, Nation, and Spectatorship, 1895-1925 (Berleley: University of California Press, 2010) points out that while Burch's notions do work for certain directors that he focuses on, like Ozu, and that his valorization of early Japanese cinema as kind of alternative film practice that is very different from the standard Hollywood approach is instructive, Burch is guilty of a kind of Orientalist reduction of Japan and the West as binary opposites.
 It is never that simple.
 "Burch," claims Gerow, "does not interrogate the actual contemporary discourses on tradition, modernity and intertextuality, instead assuming a figure such as the benshi [an in-theater narrator who speals to the audience and explains the film] to be a traditional object with a given meaning or effectiveness and never exploring how that might have been mediated in the intense debates over the relationship between benshi and text."
 (4--5)